Justice Department charges Russian trolls' chief accountant

 The action isn't the first against Russian nationals accused of interfering in US elections.
 In February, US officials charged 13 Russian nationals tied to the IRA, as well as 12 hackers behind cyberattacks that targeted the Democratic National Committee in July.

 The charges come as US officials and tech companies deal with election meddling from nation-states, including Russia, China and Iran.
-Outside of cyberattacks, countries are using social media to spread propaganda, activities that Facebook and Twitter are actively trying to combat.
+Outside of cyberattacks, countries are using social media to spread propaganda, an activity that Facebook and Twitter are actively trying to combat.

 The money was dedicated to spreading disinformation in the US through propaganda on social media.
 The efforts included the creation of Twitter accounts, paying trolls to post on Facebook, and logistics such as search engine optimization and graphics.